YOGA TRAINING CONTENT

 This unit starts with a basic and applicable understanding of ayurveda and gradually moves towards integrating dietary and lifestyle changes into your life, step by step.

-Axis features an in-depth asana curriculum comprised of both posture workshops and experiential sessions.
-We emphasize both the correct form of the posed and more importantly its proper function.
+Denver Yoga Underground features an in-depth asana curriculum comprised of both posture workshops and experiential sessions.
+We emphasize both the correct form of the posed and more importantly its proper function – the deeper why behind the pose.

 Asana Curriculum Explained